cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 sidebar_label: Minting NFTs
 ---
 :::note
 There are many ways to realize NFTs with Cardano.
-In this guide we will concentrate on the most dominant way which is to attach storage references of other services like [IPFS](https://ipfs.io/) to our tokens.
+In this guide, we will concentrate on the most dominant way, which is to attach storage references of other services like [IPFS](https://ipfs.io/) to our tokens.
 :::

 ## What's the difference?
 What is the difference between native assets and NFTs?
-From a technical point of view NFTs are exactly the same as native assets.
-But there are some additional characteristics which makes an native  asset truly a NFT:
+From a technical point of view, NFTs are exactly the same as native assets.
+But there are some additional characteristics that make a native  asset truly an NFT:

-1. As the name states - it must be 'non-fungible'.
-This means you need to have unique identifiers or attributes, attached to a token to make it distinguishable from others.
+1. As the name states - it must be 'non-fungible.
+This means you need to have unique identifiers or attributes attached to a token to make it distinguishable from others.
-2. Most of the times a NFT should live on the blockchain forever.
-Therefore we need some sort of mechanism to ensure a NFT stays unique and can not be duplicated.
+2. Most of the times, an NFT should live on the blockchain forever.
+Therefore we need some mechanism to ensure an NFT stays unique and can not be duplicated.

 ### The policyID
-Native assets in cardano feature the following characteristics:
+Native assets in Cardano feature the following characteristics:
-1. An amount / value (how much are there?)
+1. An amount/value (how much are there?)
 2. A name
-3. A unique policyID
+3. A unique `policyID`

-Since asset names are not unique and can be easily duplicated, Cardano NFTs need to be identified by the <b>policyID</b>.
+Since asset names are not unique and can be easily duplicated, Cardano NFTs need to be identified by the `policyID`.
 This ID is unique and attached permanently to the asset.
-The policy ID stems from a policy script which defines characteristics such as who can mit tokens and when those actions can be made.
+The policy ID stems from a policy script that defines characteristics such as who can mint tokens and when those actions can be made.

-Many NFT projects make the policyID under which the NFTs were minted publicly availiable so anyone can differentatiate fraudulent / duplicate NFTs from the original tokens.
+Many NFT projects make the `policyID` under which the NFTs were minted publicly available, so anyone can differentiate fraudulent/duplicate NFTs from the original tokens.

-Some services even offer to register your policyID to detect tokens which feature the same attributes as your token but were minted under a different policy.
+Some services even offer to register your `policyID` to detect tokens that feature the same attributes as your token but were minted under a different policy.

 ### Metadata attributes

-In addition to the unique policyID we can also attach metadata with various attributes to a transaction.
+In addition to the unique `policyID` we can also attach metadata with various attributes to a transaction.

 Here is an example from [nft-maker.io](https://www.nft-maker.io/)